trustedlogin/docs/docs/Account/Guides/reset-2fa.md

 To request a reset:

-1. Email **[email protected]** from the address on your TrustedLogin account.
+1. Email **support@trustedlogin.com** from the address on your TrustedLogin account.
 We cross-check the address before acting — if you email from somewhere else we may ask you to prove you own the account.
 2. Include your account email and the name of your team.
 3. Be ready for a short identity-verification step — either a reply from the address on file or a quick video call, depending on the account's sensitivity.